pynetscript/fantasy/README.md

 ```

 Then the script will:
+- Run `main()` function:
-- Timestamp the date & time the script started in D/M/Y H:M:S format.
+  - Timestamp the date & time the script started in D/M/Y H:M:S format
+  - Define a queue with size of 40
+  - Use multiple processors and run the ` processor(device, output_q)` function:
-- SSH to the first device in the <2nd_argument> (.json)
+    - SSH to all the devices at once in the <2nd_argument> (.json)
+    - Get devices` hostname.
+    - Get devices` "ip" from .json
-- Run all the commands in the <3rd argument> (.txt)
+    - Run all the commands at once found in the <3rd argument> (.txt) - put into variable "output".
-- Save the running-config to startup-config.
+    - Save the running-config to startup-config - put into variable "output".
+    - Put everything from variable "output" into "output_dict" in the format "[hostname]  IP".
+    - Put "output_dict" into queue named "output_q".
-- Disconnect the SSH session.
+    - Disconnect the SSH sessions.

-Errors:
+    - Errors:
       - If the is an authentication error we will get an error message `R1.a-corp.com >> Authentication error`
       - If the is an connectivity (TCP/22) error we will get an error message `192.168.1.120 >> TCP/22 connectivity error`
       - Errors are logged in the cmdrunner.log

-Finally the script will:
-- Repeat the process for all devices in <2nd_argument> (.json)
+  - Makes sure all processes have finished
+  - Uses a queue to pass the output back to the parent process.
   - Timestamp the date & time the script ended in D/M/Y H:M:S format.
   - Subtract start timestamp and end timstamp to get the time (in H:M:S format) of how long the script took to run.
   - Print SCRIPT STATISTICS

 ```
 +-----------------------------------------------------------------------------+